 BLOBs and OLE Objects

-The SQL Server Native Client OLE DB provider exposes the ISequentialStream interface to support consumer access to SQL Server ntext, text, image, varchar(max), nvarchar(max), varbinary(max), and xml data types as binary large objects (BLOBs).
+The OLE DB Driver for SQL Server exposes the ISequentialStream interface to support consumer access to SQL Server ntext, text1, image, varchar(max), nvarchar(max), varbinary(max), and xml data types as binary large objects (BLOBs).
 The Read method on ISequentialStream lets the consumer retrieve much data in manageable chunks.

-The SQL Server Native Client OLE DB provider can use a consumer-implemented IStorage interface when the consumer provides the interface pointer in an accessor bound for data modification.
+The OLE DB Driver for SQL Server can use a consumer-implemented IStorage interface when the consumer provides the interface pointer in an accessor bound for data modification.

-For large value data types, the SQL Server Native Client OLE DB provider checks for type size assumptions in IRowset and DDL interfaces.
-Columns with varchar, nvarchar, and varbinary data types with max size set to unlimited will be represented as ISLONG through the schema rowsets and interfaces returning column data types.
+For large value data types, the OLE DB Driver for SQL Server checks for type size assumptions in IRowset and DDL interfaces.
+Columns that have varchar, nvarchar, and varbinary data types and max size set to unlimited will be represented as ISLONG through the schema rowsets and through interfaces that return column data types.

-The SQL Server Native Client OLE DB provider exposes the varchar(max), varbinary(max) and nvarchar(max) types as DBTYPE_STR, DBTYPE_BYTES and DBTYPE_WSTR respectively.
+The OLE DB Driver for SQL Server exposes the varchar(max), varbinary(max) and nvarchar(max) types as DBTYPE_STR, DBTYPE_BYTES and DBTYPE_WSTR respectively.

 Bind as the type (DBTYPE_STR, DBTYPE_BYTES, DBTYPE_WSTR).
-If the buffer is not big enough truncation will occur, exactly as for these types in previous releases (although larger values are now available).
+If the buffer is not large enough truncation will occur, exactly as for these types in previous releases (although larger values are now available).

 Bind as the type and also specify DBTYPE_BYREF.